Jay-Karia/pigment-ts/README.md

 A lightweight JavaScript/TypeScript utility for seamless color manipulation and conversion between HEX, RGB, HSL, HSLA, and RGBA formats.
 Tailwind CSS support is built-in.

+**Supported Formats** - HEX, RGB, HSL, RGBA, HSLA, Tailwind CSS

 ---

 ### ✨ Features

-- **Color Conversion:** Convert colors between HEX, RGB, HSL, HSLA, RGBA and Tailwind CSS formats.
+- **Color Conversion:** Convert colors between all the supported formats.
 - **Lightness Control:** Lighten or darken a color by a specified percentage.
-- **Random Color Generation:** Generate random colors in HEX, RGB, HSL, HSLA, RGBA or Tailwind CSS format.
+- **Random Color Generation:** Generate random colors in of the supported format.
 - **Opacity Control:** Set the opacity of color in any format.
 - **Blend Colors:** Blend two colors in any format together in a specified ratio.